 The Devil is in the Detail

-An old idiom that still applies to all situations, especially when dealing with your money.
-Every investment firm you approach will want you to pick them, but that doesn’t mean you’ve to fall for their marketing tag lines.
+This is an old idiom that still applies to all situations, especially when dealing with your money.
+Every investment firm you approach will want you to pick them, but that doesn’t mean you’ve to fall for their marketing taglines.
 Leaf through any paperwork you are provided with, and if possible, consult someone else for any terms you don’t understand.

 If you choose to work with an investment firm and their services don’t suit you, you can always move your money to a better firm.

 How convenient is it for you to access your portfolio or to trade?

 Some banks are doubling as investment firms, making it easy for you to move funds between your current or savings account to your investment account.

 Are you looking to invest using a strategy where you always have to call the broker or do everything from your mobile phone?
 If you are looking for a face-to-face consultation, a traditional brick-and-mortar investment company will work.

 If not, you can use an app where some apps can assess your risk tolerance and even do the trading for you.
 For an investing app, it’s important to consider its ease of use, speed, and data of the available stocks.